Floor Plans can be confusing.

 Do You Measure from Interior or Exterior Walls?

 For every structure – no matter the type or size – our draftspersons measure to the interior walls, but there is a difference in how that measurement is calculated to represent the property best.
-However, for most homes – in particular standalone, single family residences – our draftsperson will measure up to the interior walls but calculate the measurement to the exterior walls.
-This is done to better represent the footprint of the home and actual, usable build out.
+For most homes – in particular standalone, single family residences – our draftsperson will measure up to the interior walls but calculate the measurement to the exterior walls.
+This is done to better represent the footprint of the home and actual, usable build-out.
 Our drafters can accurately estimate the thickness of the walls using a number of tools.
 A door jamb or window frame will provide a good indicator for how thick the walls are.